Credit/Debit cards fraud – A solution? – How to protect yourself

 • Method 3: A leak from you personally

 In method 1, to be fair, a leak from inside the financial entity issuing the card is very difficult but not impossible.
-People do not know that though the bank’s call center staff know their security questions, those with access to all other details of credit/debit card sensitive information (PIN, CVV,….) are very few and they can sometimes be counted on one hand even in some big banks.
-Such leaks are very rare because the identity of the leaker will be found out easily in a short time.
+People do not know that though the bank’s call center staff can see their security questions and their answers, they can’t see several other sensitive date.
+Those with access to all other details of credit/debit card sensitive information (PIN, CVV,….) are very few.
+Such leaks are very rare because the identity of the leaker will be found out easily in a very short time.

 Most leaks are a result of either the 2nd or 3rd methods on which I will go into details below.